nortikin/sverchok/docs/nodes/modifier_make/adaptive_polygons_mk3.rst

 This node has the following inputs:

-- **VersR**.
+- **Vertices Recipient**.
 Vertices of the recipient object.
 This input is mandatory.
-- **PolsR**.
+- **Polygons Recipient**.
 Faces of the recipient object.
 Please have in mind that order of indices in each face affect donor object rotation; for example, `[0, 1, 2, 3]` is one rotation, `[3, 0, 1, 2]` is the same turned by 90 degrees.
 This input is mandatory.
-- **VersD**.
+- **Vertices Donor**.
 Vertices of the donor object.
 This input is mandatory.
+- **Edges Donor**.
+Vertices of the donor object.
+This input is mandatory.
-- **PolsD**.
+- **Pols Donor**.
 Faces of the donor object.
-- **FaceDataD**.
+- **FaceData Donor**.
 List containing an arbitrary data item for each face of donor object.
 For example, this may be used to provide material indexes of donor object faces.
 Optional input.
 - **Width coeff**.
 Coefficient for donor object width (size along X,Y axis,